Hollas99/KeyFobSecurity/README.md

 pybombs prefix init ~/prefix-3.10 -R gnuradio-default source ~/prefix-3.10/setup_env.sh
 ```
-3. This may take quite a while, when finsihed you can then run the following to open GNURadio
+3. This may take quite a while, when finished you can then run the following to open GNURadio
 ```
 gnuradio-companion
 ```